 Officers can be members of political parties, but they do so in a personal capacity, not as representatives of The Salvation Army.
-If attending a party-political event, meeting etc, you should not wear your Salvation Army uniform or give the impression that you are representing The Salvation Army.
+If attending an event, meeting etc, you should not wear your Salvation Army uniform or give the impression that you are representing The Salvation Army.